For questions specific to Open SUNY, please refer to the Open SUNY FAQs.

 - Advanced topics for experienced online practitioners.

-Q: Does COTE offer badging or other acknowledgement for Professional Development?
+Q: Are badges offered or other acknowledgement for Professional Development?

-- A: We are in the process of designing a comprehensive badging system for Open SUNY COTE that will acknowledge, recognize, honor, verify, certify and authorize membership in the community of practice, achievement in professional development, and engagement in the community.
+- A: We are in the process of designing a comprehensive badging system for Open SUNY Online Teaching activities that will acknowledge, recognize, honor, verify, certify and authorize membership in the community of practice, achievement in professional development, and engagement in the community.

-Q: Why is the ID listserv going away?
+Q: Why did the ID listserv going away?

 - A: An email listserv is simple.